 This is part 1 of 2 in a series about how to make money with your blog or website.
-Keep an eye out for the next installment which is all about how to turn your blog into a business.
+You can read the next installment about how to turn your blog into a business here.

 Something I’m asked all the time by my readers is “how do you make money with your blog?”